vitormascia/buenro-harvester/README.md

 limit        = 10

-Compound Filtering: Filters the entire collection by the base field city (London), and then implicitly narrows the result to only StaySummary documents where priceSegment is "medium."
+Compound Filtering: Filters the entire collection by the base field city (London), and then implicitly narrows the result to only StaySummary documents where priceSegment is "medium"
 --------------------------
 ```